 See Related: Best Unusual Museums in the US

 8. Historic Market Square

-There are many types of businesses, such as art galleries, clothing boutiques, and textile shops.
+Many types of businesses exist, such as art galleries, clothing boutiques, and textile shops.
 When you don’t know what to do in San Antonio, Market Square is always a great option!

 Visitors and locals love visiting the Historic Market Square to find handcrafted goods.
 While shopping and dining, take in the lovely sounds of Mariachi and Tejano music.

 Check the market out on the weekends when they host a weekly farmers’ market filled with wonderful locally grown fruits and vegetables.